kwabenasapong/openpldoc/manual/source/installation.rst

 You can now run OpenLP by either searching for it in the `Dash`, or clicking on the category `Media Apps` in Unity.
-If you are running the Classic Desktop you will have OpenLP avaialable by clicking :menuselection:`Applications --> Sound and Video --> OpenLP`
+If you are running the Classic Desktop you will have OpenLP available by clicking :menuselection:`Applications --> Sound and Video --> OpenLP`

 Ubuntu Command Line Install